MatthiasBart/bachelor-thesis/chapters/6-evaluation.typ

   caption: [#gls("rtt") per scenario.]
 )<fig:rtt_scenario>

 Measurements of the Jitter do not show any reliabilities on the surroundings.
-Although the Jitter might seem worse in the Forest on the first sight, comparing it to the outliers and the median of the other scenarios it seems that this assumptions is based on how the data is represented and some randomly increased outliers.
+Although the Jitter might seem worse in the Forest on the first sight, comparing it to the outliers and the median of the other scenarios it seems that this assumptions is based on how the data is represented and some randomly increased density in upper outliers.

 #figure(
   image("/figures/jitter_scenario.png", width: 75%),